eoyebami/eoyebami.github.io/2023-05-17-fs-partitions.md

 <h5>Resizing an exisiting Partition</h5>
 * Umount the partition you'd like to resize
   - `sudo unmount /dev/<disk_name>`
+  - As well as shut down all applications that are using the partitions
 * Run `fdisk /dev/<disk_name>` to use fdisk utility
 * Delete the partition you want to extend `d`
   - select which partition you'd like to delete